BIE-History of Mathematics and Informatics

 We will start our course

 in the room A949.
-We will meet during tutorial every two weeks on Wednesday from 16:15.
+We will meet during tutorial every two weeks on Wednesday from 14:30.
+First one will be on Wednesday March, 4th.

 _o_